-The following list details the maximum dollar amount of all extracurricular activities fees and the specifications for any equipment or attire required for participation in extracurricular activities:
+The following list details the maximum dollar amount of all extracurricular activity fees and the specifications for any equipment or attire required for participation in extracurricular activities:

-Student activity card \$30.00 Covers admission to all home extracurricular events

-Business Leaders of America

-Nationa l Honor Society \$10.00

-ading and Dance Students must purchase uniforms and shoes selected by the sponsor and/or student group.
-The maximum dollar amount charged by the school district for these items will be \$1,400.00

-• Footbal 1 Students must provide their own football shoes, undergarments, and mouth guards.
-The maximum dollar amount charged by the school district for these items will be \$400.00

-• Golf Students must provide their own golf shoes, undergarments, and clubs.
-The maximum dollar amount charged by the school district for these items will be \$600.00

-• Softball and Baseball Students must provide their own shoes, gloves, and undergarments.
-The maximum dollar amount charged by the school district for these items will be \$200.00

-• Track, V Volleyball, Wrestling, Students must provide their own shoes and undergarments.
-The Cross Country, Basketball maximum dollar amount charged by the school district for these items will be \$150.00

-• SkillsU SA Student must purchase their own jackets.
-The maximum dollar amount charged by the school district for these items will be \$25.00

-• Drama \$25.00

-Speech \$50.00

-Quiz Bo owl \$50.00

-Spanish Club \$30.00

-Pioneers Overcoming Peer Pressure) \$10.00

-6. Post-Secondary Edu cation Costs.
+• Student activity card \$30.00 Covers admission to all home extracurricular events Except Conference, District or State contests held in Fort Calhoun • Future Business Leaders of America a \$25.00 • National Honor Society \$15.00 • Cheerleading and Dance Students must purchase uniforms and shoes selected by the sponsor and/or student group.
+The maximum dollar amount charged by the school district for these items will be \$1,400.00 • Football Students must provide their own football shoes and undergarments.
+The maximum dollar amount charged by the school district for these items will be \$400.00 • Golf Students must provide their own golf shoes, undergarments, and clubs.
+The maximum dollar amount charged by the school district for these items will be \$600.00 • Softball and Baseball Students must provide their own shoes, gloves, and undergarments.
+The maximum dollar amount charged by the school district for these items will be \$200.00 • Track, Volleyball, Wrestling, Students must provide their own shoes and undergarments.
+The Cross Country, Basketball maximum dollar amount charged by the school district for these items will be \$150.00 • SkillsUSA Student must purchase their own jackets.
+The maximum dollar amount charged by the school district for these items will be \$25.00 • Drama \$25.00 • Speech \$50.00 • Quiz Bowl \$50.00 • Spanish Club \$30.00 • POPP (Pioneers Overcoming Peer Pressure) \$10.00 ost-Seco ndary Education Costs.